cisco/mindmeld/source/quickstart/07_train_the_natural_language_processing_classifiers.rst

 Entity Resolution
 ~~~~~~~~~~~~~~~~~

-The entity resolver component of MindMeld Workbench maps each identified entity to a canonical value.
+The entity resolver component of MindMeld maps each identified entity to a canonical value.
 For example, if your application is used for browsing TV shows, you may want to map both entity strings `funny` and `hilarious` to a pre-defined genre code like `Comedy`.
 Similarly, in a music app, you may want to resolve both `Elvis` and `The King` to the artist `Elvis Presley (ID=20192)`, while making sure not to get confused by `Elvis Costello (ID=139028)`.
 Entity resolution can be straightforward for some classes of entities.
 For others, it can be complex enough to constitute the dominant factor limiting the overall accuracy of your application.

-MindMeld Workbench provides advanced capabilities for building a state-of-the-art entity resolver.
+MindMeld provides advanced capabilities for building a state-of-the-art entity resolver.
 As discussed in :doc:`Step 6 <06_generate_representative_training_data>`, each entity type can be associated with an optional entity mapping file.
 This file specifies, for each canonical concept, the alternate names or synonyms with which a user may refer to this concept.
 In the absence of an entity mapping file, the entity resolver cannot resolve the entity.
 Instead, it logs a warning and skips adding a :attr:`value` attribute to the entity.
 For example, the following code illustrates the output of the natural language processor when an entity mapping data file is absent for the ``store_name`` entity:

 .. code-block:: python